ocramz/record-encode/README.md

 # record-encode

+## Encoding categorical variables

 [![Build Status](https://travis-ci.org/ocramz/record-encode.png)](https://travis-ci.org/ocramz/record-encode)
 [![Hackage](https://img.shields.io/hackage/v/record-encode.svg)](https://hackage.haskell.org/package/record-encode)

 This library provides generic machinery to encode values of some algebraic type as points in a vector space.

+Values of a sum type (e.g. enumerations) are also called "categorical" variables in statistics, because they encode a choice between a number of discrete categories.

+On the other hand, many algorithms rely on a purely numerical representation of data; the conversion code from valyes of a static type is often "boilerplate".

-Analyzing datasets that have one or more categorical variables (that is, values having a sum type) typically requires a series of boilerplate transformations, and the `encodeOneHot` function provided here does precisely that.
+Analyzing datasets that have a number of such categorical variables (that is, values having a sum type) requires mostly identical code for each; the `encodeOneHot` function provided here is a generic way (i.e. defined once and for all) to compute the one-hot representation of any sum type.

 # Usage example